10 Simple Ways to Unblock Websites at School

 Web proxies aren’t always the most reliable or safe way to unblock websites either:

-Proxy servers get overcrowded, causing slow connection speeds and even crashing.
+- Proxy servers get overcrowded, causing slow connection speeds and even crashing.

-Web proxies work at the browser-level, meaning only traffic sent from the specific browser window you are using will be routed through the proxy server.
+- Web proxies work at the browser-level, meaning only traffic sent from the specific browser window you are using will be routed through the proxy server.

-Web proxies have been known to inject adverts into your browsing session.
+- Web proxies have been known to inject adverts into your browsing session.
 More worryingly, some have also been found to insert malware.

-For more information about the different types of proxy server and their potential dangers, you can read our Proxy vs. VPN guide.
+For more information about the different types of proxy server and their potential dangers, you can read our Proxy vs VPN guide.

-How to Use a Web Proxy
+How to Unblock Websites With a Web Proxy

 To unblock a website using a web proxy: